arorivegt/nodejs-udemy-2021/7. RestServer/README.md

 - [Express Official Page](http://expressjs.com/)
 - [Dotenv](https://www.npmjs.com/package/dotenv) --> establish my enviroment variable
 - [Cors](https://www.npmjs.com/package/cors) --> CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+- [Mongoose](https://www.npmjs.com/package/mongoose) -> is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose supports both promises and callbacks.

 ![console](./readme-img/cors.png)